 As a child of God, I am in covenant with God – the New Covenant.
 This is a covenant that he made with me, that he secures, and that he regulates.
 He sets the responsibilities and duties for this covenant.
 He also determines the blessings of this covenant.
 In ethical terms, this is a “political covenant” as opposed to a “social covenant”.

-Our church also has a covenant.
+Our church (that is, the church that our family meets with regularly) also has a covenant.
 Each person who desires to “join” our church covenants with one another.

 However, church covenants can have a detrimental effect on believers.
 Many times church covenants are used to separate the church into exclusive groups.